chef-community/cvp/README.md

 ---
 ### Notes:

-<a id="1">1.
-The "reasonable use" restriction is intended to exclude things like [chef-rewind](https://github.com/bryanwb/chef-rewind), which effectively turns the entire cookbook into a public API.</a>
+<a id="1">1.</a> The "reasonable use" restriction is intended to exclude things like [chef-rewind](https://github.com/bryanwb/chef-rewind), which effectively turns the entire cookbook into a public API.

-<a id="2">2.
-Ruby does little to enforce separation of API from implementation.
+<a id="2">2.</a> Ruby does little to enforce separation of API from implementation.
 As a result, the determination of a library's API becomes a matter of intent.
 For example, a private method defined in a library class can be called from outside the cookbook by reopening the class.
-But by defining the method as private, the cookbook intended it not to be part of the API, so a change to the method would only require a patch change to the cookbook's version.</a>
+But by defining the method as private, the cookbook intended it not to be part of the API, so a change to the method would only require a patch change to the cookbook's version.